We're here to talk about everything from really tough issues to more regular challenges that you may face as a grad student.

 Area: ML Algorithms

-I’m a 5th PhD student working on resource efficient machine learning -- making machine learning algorithms compute/memory/energy efficient.
+I’m a fifth-year Ph.D. student working on resource efficient machine learning — making machine learning algorithms compute/memory/energy efficient.
 I am happy to chat on any topic you might want to discuss.
 Feel free to reach out!

 ASHWINI POKLE